 One vital part of your overall Pomeranian’s care is the clipping of his nails.
 How often you do this will vary depending on if he’s an outdoor or indoor Pomeranian.
 If he spends most of his time outside, his claws will wear down naturally on rough surfaces and so they won’t need clipping as often.
-If he’s inside mostly, then once a month is how often his nails will need to be trimmed.
+If he’s inside mostly, then once or twice a month is how often his nails will need to be trimmed.

 The best way to trim nails